Unknown. It is possible to be involved in the production of catarrhal enteritis in calf.

 hydrolysis, alanine-phenylalanine-proline arylamidase, glycyl-tryptophan arylamidase,

-acid production from starch, cyclodextrin, glycogen, lactose, maltose, trehalose,
+acid production from: starch, cyclodextrin, glycogen, lactose, maltose, trehalose,

 sucrose & methyl beta-D-glucopyranoside.